JustHarsh/stock_portfolio_tracker/README.md

 #### **2. Stock Portfolio Management**
 - **Description**: Allow the user to add, update, and remove stocks from their portfolio.
 - **Features**:
-    - Add Stock: The user can add stocks to their portfolio by specifying the stock symbol (e.g., AAPL for Apple) and the number of shares purchased.
+    - Buy Stock: The user can buy stocks and add it to their portfolio by specifying the stock symbol (e.g., AAPL for Apple) and the number of shares purchased.
-    - Remove Stock: The user can remove a stock from their portfolio.
+    - Sell Stock: The user can sell a number of shares of a stock from their portfolio.
-    - Update Stock: Allow users to update the number of shares of a stock they own.
     - Display Portfolio: Show a summary of the portfolio, including stock symbols, number of shares owned, purchase price, and the current value of the stock.
     - Track Performance: Display the gains/losses for each stock in the portfolio.

-#### **3. Real-Time Stock Data (Optional)**
+#### **3. Real-Time Stock Data**
 - **Description**: Fetch real-time stock data from an API and display the current price of stocks in the portfolio.
 - **Features**:
     - Fetch live stock prices from a free API such as [Alpha Vantage](https://www.alphavantage.co) or [Yahoo Finance API](https://www.yahoofinanceapi.com).